 Brand keywords are an important part of overall paid search strategy.
-However, many advertisers are often unsure or else completely against it.
-Raise your hand if you’ve ever been asked “Why would I buy my own trademarked terms if I’m already showing up number one in free, organic listings?”
+However, many advertisers are either unsure or completely against bidding on their own brand name in Google Ads (formerly Google AdWords), often challenging their digital marketing agency with the question: “Why bid on my own brand name if I’m already showing up number one in Google organic results?”

-This argument may seem logical, but there are some very sound (and proven) reasons for buying your brand’s keywords:
+This argument may seem logical, but there are some very sound and proven reasons for bidding on your brand’s business name, trademarks, and copyrights.

-1) Protect and own your brand in search results: Search engines allow competitors and/or affiliates to bid on virtually any trademarked term.
-While some advertisers consider it “unethical”, the reality is that it’s a very common practice.
-Why let your competitors and affiliates own that ad real estate to either a) push their own product/service as an alternative or worse, b) use false or misleading ads to confuse your potential customers?
+1) Protect your brand in search results: Search engines allow advertisers to bid on virtually any keyword, including competitor brand names and/or trademarks.
+While some businesses consider it unethical, the reality is that it’s a common paid advertising practice.
+Why let your competitors or affiliate advertisers own that advertising real estate to either a) push their own product/service as an alternative or worse, b) use false or misleading ads to confuse your potential customers?

-Controlling your brand image is crucial offline and online, and PPC ads are perfect for this.
-You can change and test messaging on the fly, and even use “”Official Site” in ads so as to make clear your ad will lead that user to the actual site they were searching.
+Controlling your brand image is crucial, and Google Ads is perfect for this.
+You can change and test ad messaging on the fly, and even use “Official Site” in your headlines to make clear that clicking on your ad will lead the user to the actual site they were searching.

 3) Brand keywords yield lower CPCs and higher click through rates, which can also mean lower cost per acquisitions.